Allied Health & Sciences

 The nursing program health requirements are determined by the Nursing Department, affiliating clinical agencies, the College and by the Pennsylvania State Board of Nursing.

-Students are responsible for fulfilling the health requirements annually as outlined below.
+Students are responsible for maintaining compliance with the health requirements annually as outlined below.

 The Nursing Department reserves the right to withdraw the student from a clinical experience and ultimately the course and program if at any time the student's health requirements are out of compliance.

 Documentation of certification in Basic Life Support (CPR) for Health Care Providers must be submitted to the Nursing Department prior to participating in clinical experiences in the first semester.
 Certification must remain current throughout the program.
-Certification courses are available through the College and the American Heart Association
+Certification courses are available through NCC and the American Heart Association

 All convictions and pending or new charges known to the program applicant must be reported to the Nursing Program Director immediately upon offer of program admission.
 These include all felony and misdemeanor convictions.